BendyLand/blmake/README.md

 ## About

-This is the third and final project of mine relating to build tools.
-The other two `blrun` and `blbld` both have their own uses, both of which are for smaller projects than this one expects.
-As a full-sized build tool, `blmake` has a steeper learning curve, but offers more functionality when the other tools are not sufficient.
-Here is a quick overview of the useage of these tools:
+`blmake` is the third and final project in my series of build tools.
+The other two (`blrun` and `blbld`), are meant for smaller projects, while blmake is designed for larger, more complex projects.
+Although blmake has a steeper learning curve, it offers more functionality for situations where the other tools fall short, yet is still far simpler than traditional build tools.
+Here is a quick overview of all three tools:
  - `blrun`:
      - The smallest of the build tools.
      - Use for small compiled projects that don't include external dependencies.